Financial-Times/splunk-event-reader/README.md

 Returns the last `PublishEnd` event within the interval

 * contentType - as above
+* lastEvent - mandatory and needs to be `true`, as this is the only functionality of the endpoint.
+Returns `403` otherwise
 * relativeTime - earliest time to search from, in minutes or seconds.
 If not specified, search is performed on all time (this can be costly if there is no such event in he index)

 Response example: